Syed Ali Nasir Saeed Abaqati: Family background

 Syed Ali Nasir Saeed Abaqati popularly known as Agha Roohi is a Shia scholar from Lucknow, India and comes from the family of Syed Mir Hamid Hussain Musavi whose book `Abaqat al'anwar fi imamat al 'A'immat al'athar is popular among Twelver Shi'a scholars worldwide, and quoted even today.

 He belongs to the lineage of Syed Mohammad Quli Khan.
 His family is renowned and respected in Lucknow, where his father Saeed-ul-Millat Syed Mohammad Saeed and grandfather Syed Nasir-ul-Millat enjoyed much respect in their lifetimes.
 His ancestral town is Kintoor, Barabanki, Uttar Pradesh and he traces his lineage to Muhammad via Imam Musa al-Kazim, hence the name "Musavi".

 His majalis (religious lectures)

 He is an exponent of Tabarra, openly curse the enemies of Hussainiyat, the killers of Imam Hussain.

 Agha Roohi recites the ashra-e-majalis (religious lecture to commemorate the Martyrdom of Imam Hussain, spanning ten days) at Shia PG College (at Victoria Street in Nakhas) in morning and at Afzal Mahal in evening.
-He also addresses a majlis at Karbala Talkatora, where procession of taboot, to signify the mortal remains of Maula Ali culminates on 21 of the month of Ramadan every year since the earlier ban order was revoked in 1999.
+He also addresses a majlis at Karbala Talkatora, where procession of tazia, to signify the mortal remains of Maula Ali culminates on 21 of the month of Ramadan every year since the earlier ban order was revoked in 1999.
 Apart from majalis in Lucknow he often was invited in other cities too, e.g., Allahabad.